ballerina-attic/securing-restful-services-with-ldap/README.md

 ### Deploying on Kubernetes

 - You can run the service that we developed above, on Kubernetes.
-The Ballerina language offers native support for running a ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-Also, it will take care of the creation of the docker images.
+The Ballerina language offers native support for running a Ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
+Also, it will take care of the creation of the Docker images.
-So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
+So you don't need to explicitly create Docker images prior to deploying it on Kubernetes.

 - We need to import `` import ballerinax/kubernetes; `` and use `` @kubernetes `` annotations as shown below to enable kubernetes deployment for the service we developed above.